datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 In order to run paired t-test we will simply need to use our one-sample t-test from chapter 3.4.

-Recall from the lecture, that pared t-test requires construction of a new variable which will be the difference of two observations per subject, and then testing whether the mean of this new variable is significantly different from zero.
+Recall from the lecture, that paired t-test requires construction of a new variable which will be the difference of two observations per subject, and then testing whether the mean of this new variable is significantly different from zero.

 `@instructions`
 - Perform the paired t-test